jenschlot/IBM-Bluemix-DevOps-Documentation/docs/reference/git/index.md

 ---
 <a name="link_commit"></a>
 ### Link a commit to a work item
 Add a work-item keyword and number to your Git commit message to link the commit to a Track & Plan work item for a Git project hosted at DevOps Services.
-This feature is also available if your project is hosted on GitHub.
-To use it, though, you'll need to do some [additional configuration][3].

 1. When writing a Git commit message, specify a particular work item.
 The message format is `<work item keyword> <number>`.
  * For example, the commit message `Implements story 32` links a commit to story item 32.